pamukcucan/docker-apex/README.md

 you just have to wait for the message DATABASE IS READY TO USE!:

 -----------
-Regular startup of DB containers
+//Standard startup command of DB containers

 # docker run -it --rm --name oracledb --network=oracle_network -p 1521:1521 -p 5500:5500 -v /opt/docker19/oradata:/opt/oracle/oradata  container/database:19.3.0-ee

 ------------------
-to change password of sys/system
+//to change password of sys/system
 # docker exec oracledb /opt/oracle/setPassword.sh Welcome1##

 ------------------